splunk/splunk-app-examples/modularinputs/python/github_commits/README.md

 The setup is done.
 Try the following commands to see some results.

-To get github commits for the `python` modularinput that we configured above.
+To get github commits for the `python` input that we configured above.
 Search
 ```markdown
 source="github_commits://python"
 ```